Medicare can be confusing, but some baseline knowledge can go a long way.

 What are “Medigap” plans?

 Medigap plans, also called “Supplements,” are supplemental insurance plans for those who enroll in traditional Medicare.
 Although Part A can cover up to 100% of services, Part B covers only 80% of Medicare-approved charges.
-Medigap plans can cover costs not covered by traditional Medicare, including deductibles, co-payments and, in some cases, limited emergency health care administered outside the U.S.
+Medigap plans provide supplemental benefits to Medicare Part B and can cover up to the remaining 20% balance that would otherwise be the responsibility of the patient.
+Some plans include limited emergency health care administered outside the U.S.

-Medigap policies are easy to shop for because they are standardized.
-For example, if two companies each offer a Medigap “Plan G,” both plans will provide identical coverage.
+Medigap policies can be easier to shop for because they are standardized.
+For example, if two companies each offer a Medigap “Plan G,” both plans will provide identical benefit coverage.
 Only the premium cost of the plan and the financial soundness of the insurer will differ.

 Is it true that if I am eligible to take Social Security, I am also eligible for Medicare?

 This commonly held belief is not true.
-You can start your Social Security benefits as early as age 62 or as late as age 70.
-But Medicare eligibility typically happens when you turn 65.
+You can start your Social Security retirement benefits as early as age 62 or as late as age 70, but Medicare’s Initial Enrollment Period begins when you turn age 65.
+A person’s enrollment period may differ per their specific situation, such as if they’re still an active employee or a spouse of an active employee of a company with over 20 employees and enrolled in the employer group health/drug plan.
 Just because you are receiving Social Security does not mean that you are eligible to receive Medicare.
-Some confusion arises because the Social Security Administration also handles many Medicare administrative functions.
+Some confusion arises because the Social Security Administration also handles the Medicare enrollment process.

 So, when should I enroll in Medicare?

-If you are collecting Social Security retirement benefits before you turn 65, you will automatically be enrolled in Parts A and B. If you are not yet receiving Social Security payments, it is very important to enroll during the enrollment period that is applicable to your personal situation.
+If you are collecting Social Security retirement benefits before you turn 65, you will automatically be enrolled in Parts A and B upon turning age 65.
+If you are not yet receiving Social Security payments, it is very important to enroll during the enrollment period that is applicable to your personal situation.
 The enrollment periods are:

 Initial Enrollment Period (IEP): Your Medicare initial enrollment period starts three months before the month you turn 65 and lasts for a total of seven months.
 Be aware, however, that if you do not sign up in the three months before you turn 65, your Medicare start date could be delayed.